Tuition Break Eligibility and FAQs

 Eligible programs are published on NEBHE's website under Find a Program.

 Usually.
-An enrolled student needs to contact the registrar and/or the college’s RSP campus representative, listed in the RSP catalogs, under Find a Program.
+An enrolled student needs to contact the registrar and/or the college’s Tuition Break campus representative, listed in our Tuition Break database, under Find a Program.

 The student will be charged the full out-of-state tuition rate from that point forward.

-The average annual tuition savings per full-time RSP student is currently $8,200.
-The RSP allows an eligible student to pay a lower tuition rate, that is significantly less than out-of-state tuition.
+The average annual tuition savings per full-time Tuition Break student is currently $8,600.
+Tuition Break allows an eligible student to pay a lower tuition rate, that is significantly less than out-of-state tuition.
 The rate is based on a percentage (up to a maximum of 175 percent) of a college’s in-state rate.
 Example: In-state tuition = $6,000; Out-of-state tuition = $18,000; Regional tuition = $10,500 (discount of $7,500).
 Current rates are available on the Data & Reports page, as well as on the individual colleges’ websites.

-Sometimes a college or university decides not to offer certain majors, such as high-demand programs, through the RSP.
-Also, a few programs are not offered by any New England public college (Examples: Professional Golf Management, Aerospace Engineering) and therefore are not available through the RSP.
+Sometimes a college or university decides not to offer certain majors, such as high-demand programs, through Tuition Break.
+Also, a few programs are not offered by any New England public college (Examples: Professional Golf Management, Aerospace Engineering) and therefore are not available through Tuition Break.

-If a college withdraws a major from the RSP, but still offers the major, students currently enrolled through the RSP are grandfathered as long as they continuously pursue the program and required courses.
+If a college withdraws a major from Tuition Break, but still offers the major, students currently enrolled through Tuition Break are grandfathered as long as they continuously pursue the program and required courses.

-No. The RSP can only be used at New England’s two-year and four-year state colleges and universities.
+No. Tuition Break is only available at New England’s two-year and four-year state colleges and universities.

 Yes.
 A student should complete the Free Application for Federal Student Aid (FAFSA) and any financial aid applications required by the college(s) in order to be considered for any type of financial aid (scholarships, grants, loans and/or work-study).
-The RSP is a tuition discount and not a scholarship or grant.
+Tuition Break is a tuition discount and not a scholarship or grant.

 Financial aid is awarded based on need and/or merit at the discretion of the institution.
-Note: If a student has been accepted for admission and received a financial aid award prior to declaring an RSP program as his/her intended major, the institution may revise the financial aid award.
-Note: There is no guarantee that a student’s RSP status will provide an additional discount; however, it should not result in a net increase in out-of-pocket expenses.
+Note: If a student has been accepted for admission and received a financial aid award prior to declaring a Tuition Break program as his/her intended major, the institution may revise the financial aid award.
+Note: There is no guarantee that a student’s Tuition Break status will provide an additional discount; however, it should not result in a net increase in out-of-pocket expenses.

 Click here to access the Free Application for Federal Student Aid (FAFSA).

-The New England Board of Higher Education (NEBHE) established the New England Regional Student Program (RSP) in 1957-58.
-Over the years, it has been known as the “Apple program,” and more recently is called the Tuition Break program.
-All of New England’s public colleges and universities participate in the RSP.
-The RSP has helped New England families with discounts on more than 300,000 annual tuition bills.
+The New England Board of Higher Education (NEBHE) established Tuition Break in 1957-58, known originally as the New England Regional Student Program (RSP).
+All of New England’s public colleges and universities participate in Tuition Break.
+Tuition Break has helped New England families with discounts on more than 300,000 annual tuition bills.

 Click here to download the policies in PDF format.
 (Note: The policies are also listed in the annual catalogs.)